+An artist’s greatest super power is freedom.
 Liberation is both the modus operandi and main ingredient of the fearless five-man band Phony Ppl.
-Comprised of the cream of Brooklyn’s young musician crop, each member is a product of musical parents who gifted their children exposure to the greatest, from Mandrill to Bossa Nova, and, most importantly, wings for exploration and self-discovery.
-The result is a collective that is as limitless as its music; one that has received praise from the likes of Tyler The Creator and Childish Gambino, performed with Erykah Badu, Fetty Wap and The Roots, and killed festivals (Camp Flog Gnaw), late night television (Jimmy Kimmel) and their own residency at New York City’s legendary Blue Note.
+Comprised of the cream of Brooklyn’s young musician crop, each classically trained member is a product of musical parents who gifted their children exceptional DNA, exposure to the greats and, most importantly, wings for exploration and self-discovery.
+The result is a collective that’s as limitless as its music; one that has received praise from the likes of Tyler The Creator and Childish Gambino, performed with Erykah Badu, Jill Scott and The Roots, and killed festivals, late night television and multiple residencies at New York City’s legendary Blue Note.

-The warmth of lyrics are mainly credited to lead vocalist Elbee Thrie, a former Manhattan School of Music student whose vocals possess a disarming charm and lyrics glowed by advanced perspective and retrospection (“I broke out of my shell just to find that I’m living by myself”).
-Elbee also made an appearance on the new Snakehips EP “iii’m Not Sorry.”
-Co-writing, keys and arrangements are handled by trained composer, Aja Grant, who also produces for artists like Mac Miller.
-The two-man string section is original School of Rock alum Elijah Rawk (also a member of Princess Nokia’s band) and Bari Bass, Phony Ppl’s visual artist and bass player.
-The crew’s heartbeat is percussionist and former Music Conservatory study Matthew Byas (his father is DJ Jazzy Jay of the legendary Zulu Nation).
-You can catch Matthew in the studio with Domo Genesis of Odd Future.
+The warmth of lyrics are mainly credited to lead vocalist Elbee Thrie, a former Manhattan School of Music student whose vocals possess a disarming charm and lyrics glowed by advanced perspective and retrospection.
+Trained composer, Aja Grant provides co-writing, the keys and much of the band’s arrangements.
+Strings are manned by guitarist Elijah Rawk and Bari Bass, PHONY PPL’s visual artist and bass player.
+The crew’s heartbeat is percussionist and former Music Conservatory study Mathew Byas (whose father is DJ Jazzy Jay of the legendary Zulu Nation).